-Backcountry skiing is the ultimate thrill for the most dedicated and passionate skiers and riders in the world.
+Backcountry skiing is the ultimate thrill for the world’s most dedicated and passionate skiers and riders.
 The feeling of slicing through pristine, untouched powder is hard to put into words.
 Many adventurous skiers spend their entire lives searching for that perfect mountain, snowy heaven hidden high above the clouds.

 While it can be fun to check out each mountain for yourself and form your own opinion about the various backcountry ski areas, it’s also helpful to hear what other people say about these options.
 Narrow down the choices to just a handful of mountains, and you can ensure that your next backcountry ski trip will be a breathtaking, unforgettable experience.